EZ-Robotics/EZ-Template/ez-template-docs/docs/set_and_get_drive.md

 ## Set Drive

 ### drive_set()
-Sets the drive to voltage.
-Sets mode to `ez::DISABLE`.
+Sets the chassis to voltage.

+Disables PID when called.

-`left` an integer between -127 and 127
+`left` voltage for left side, -127 to 127
-`right` an integer between -127 and 127
+`right` voltage for right side, -127 to 127

 <Tabs
   groupId="drive_set"